Waratah: Issues of cultivation

 In New South Wales the most destructive pest to waratah crops is the macadamia twig girdler (Neodrepta luteotactella).
 The damage is caused by the larvae and damage generally first shows at a branch fork or leaf.
 The condition is generally confined to young shrubs or trees.
 The leaves are skeletonised and the larvae web them together into a shelter that incorporates larval faeces.
 Larvae can also burrow into the developing flower head, obliterating a crop entirely if left uncontrolled.
 Biological control methods include encouragement of bird species.
 The borer is present throughout the year and so pesticide treatments with a strong persistent spray should be carried out monthly.
 What is used for the borer should also control lesser pests such as white scale, which is common in the natural state, and Macadamia leafminer (Acocercops chionosema).
 Leafminer poses no threat to the life of the plant but it is preferred that stems for the market still have leaves attached.
 Thus damaged leaves lower the value of the crop.
 Chemicals with zylene or toluene should not be used as the will not be tolerated by the plant.

 There are also issues of fungal infection.
-Fungal species cause stem rot (Phytophthora spp.) and root rot (Rhizoctonia spp.) that can ultimately cause plant death but can usually be controlled by adequate drainage.
+Oomycete and fungal species cause stem rot (Phytophthora spp.) and root rot (Rhizoctonia spp.) that can ultimately cause plant death but can usually be controlled by adequate drainage.

 A problem for production that emanates from within the plant is the high amount of genetic and therefore morphological variability present in the flowers produced.
 The need to lift the quality and consistency of cut flower product has been repeatedly highlighted by industry reviews.
 Inconsistency of product is a key impediment to further industry growth.